 Step 1: Completion of the Admission Boards application and interview process.
-Details of this process are outlined on page 27 of the Teacher Licensure Handbook.
+Details of this process are outlined in the Teacher Licensure Handbook.

 Step 2: Application to and acceptance into both the Graduate School at UT and CFS master’s program.
 Students who have successfully progressed into the PreK–3 program will apply to the Graduate School during their senior year.
 Students should talk to their academic advisor about this process.

 Having the above prerequisites and being eligible to apply does not guarantee admission into the Teacher Licensure Program.
-Candidates must also exhibit a strong knowledge base, professionalism both in and outside of academic settings, experience with children, and abilities to collaborate and interact interpersonally (see pages 65–67) Teacher Licensure Handbook.
+Candidates must also exhibit a strong knowledge base, professionalism both in and outside of academic settings, experience with children, and abilities to collaborate and interact interpersonally (see Teacher Licensure Handbook.)